-(a) The approved budget for the Federal award summarizes the financial aspects of the project or program as approved during the Federal award process.
-It may include either the Federal and non-Federal share (see definition for Federal share in § 200.1) or only the Federal share, depending upon Federal awarding agency requirements.
-The budget and program plans include considerations for performance and program evaluation purposes whenever required in accordance with the terms and conditions of the award.
+(a) Approved budget in general.
+The approved budget for the Federal award summarizes the financial aspects of the project or program as approved during the Federal award process.
+It may include the Federal share and non-Federal share or only the Federal share, as determined by the Federal agency or pass-through entity.

-(b) Recipients are required to report deviations from budget or project scope or objective, and request prior approvals from Federal awarding agencies for budget and program plan revisions, in accordance with this section.
+(b) Deviations from approved budget.
+The recipient or subrecipient must report deviations from the approved budget, project or program scope, or objective(s) in accordance with § 200.329.
+The recipient or subrecipient must request prior approvals from the Federal agency or pass-through entity for budget and program plan revisions in accordance with this section.

+(c) Requesting approval for budget revisions.
+When requesting approval for budget revisions, the recipient or subrecipient must use the same format for budget information that was used in their application, except if the Federal agency has approved an alternative format.
+Alternative formats may include the use of electronic systems, email, or other agency-approved mechanisms that document the request

+(d) Federal agency or pass-through entity review.
+The Federal agency or pass-through entity must review the request for budget or program plan revision and should notify the recipient or subrecipient whether the revisions have been approved within 30 days of receipt of the request.
+The Federal agency or pass-through entity must inform the recipient or subrecipient in writing when a decision can be expected if more than 30 days is required for a review.

+(e) Limitation on other prior approval requirements.
+Unless specified in this guidance, the Federal agency must not impose additional prior approval requirements without OMB approval.
+See also §§ 200.102 and 200.407.

-(c) For non-construction Federal awards, recipients must request prior approvals from Federal awarding agencies for the following program or budget-related reasons:
+(f) Revisions Requiring Prior Approval.
+A recipient or subrecipient must request prior written approval from the Federal agency or pass-through entity for the following program and budget-related reasons:

 (1) Change in the scope or the objective of the project or program (even if there is no associated budget revision requiring prior written approval).

-(2) Change in a key person specified in the application or the Federal award.
+(2) Change in key personnel (including employees and contractors) that are identified by name or position in the Federal award.

-(3) The disengagement from the project for more than three months, or a 25 percent reduction in time devoted to the project, by the approved project director or principal investigator.
+(3) The disengagement from a project for more than three months, or a 25 percent reduction in time and effort devoted to the Federal award over the course of the period of performance, by the approved project director or principal investigator.

-(4) The inclusion, unless waived by the Federal awarding agency, of costs that require prior approval in accordance with subpart E of this part as applicable.
+(4) The inclusion, unless waived by the Federal agency, of costs that require prior approval in accordance with subpart E as applicable.

-(5) The transfer of funds budgeted for participant support costs to other categories of expense.
+(5) The transfer of funds budgeted for participant support costs to other budget categories.

-(6) Unless described in the application and funded in the approved Federal awards, the subawarding, transferring or contracting out of any work under a Federal award, including fixed amount subawards as described in § 200.333.
-This provision does not apply to the acquisition of supplies, material, equipment or general support services.
+(6) Subaward activities not proposed in the application and approved in the Federal award.
+A change of subrecipient only requires prior approval if the Federal agency or pass-through entity includes the requirement in the terms and conditions of the Federal award.
+In general, a Federal agency or pass-through entity should not require prior approval of a change of subrecipient unless the inclusion was a determining factor in the merit review or eligibility process.
+This requirement does not apply to procurement transactions for goods and services.

-(7) Changes in the approved cost-sharing or matching provided by the non-Federal entity.
+(7) Changes in the total approved cost-sharing amount.

 (8) The need arises for additional Federal funds to complete the project.
+Before providing approval, the Federal agency must ensure that adequate funds are available to avoid a violation of the Antideficiency Act.